FredJul/Omni-Notes/README.md

 ![](https://lh3.googleusercontent.com/qFC0H8zPJRTvz7nQ9OpujExqGwmvqTLD8S1UnH7nSnzTnIx4iDVndNZcXcc2jIr6vA=h310) _
 ![](https://lh3.googleusercontent.com/9T_ILE4FrvDZyT0FRM6l9Y9FsnG3nYItUPK8d5PI7O7KCyE9o2fLfL5kU2AepTGEOb9F=h310) _

-### Motivate yourself to do borring tasks and make your life funnier!
+### Motivate yourself to do boring tasks and make your life funnier!

 Each time you finish a task, you'll earn some points and will be able to spend them into a game as a reward.
 Several Android games can support TaskGame points, you are not limited to one and can regularly change.

-### Make our old Earth a better place!

-In addition of your own task, you can accept some public-interest quests and do them in exchange of a large quantity of points.
-You may just cheat to get the points, but if only few people do it for real it's already a great victory.
-Try it!

 ### How to install TaskGame?

 To get access to the alpha version on PlayStore just go here: https://play.google.com/apps/testing/net.fred.taskgame

-To install a demo game consuming TaskGame points you can manually install this APK: https://github.com/FredJul/memory-game/blob/master/TaskGame-memory.apk
+To play with the first game just go here: https://play.google.com/apps/testing/net.fred.taskgame.hero

 ### How to use TaskGame points into my game?